Mari0-CE/Mari0-Community-Edition/0readme.md

 integrated turretbot's MultiCustomTiles mod unsuccessfully - help me successfully integrate it and also add a dropdown for selecting between tilesets http://forum.stabyourself.net/viewtopic.php?f=13&t=4649

 updated title image - do you like it?
 If you don't, you don't need to include it

+added behaviour "directfromblock" to make a custom enemy not do an itemanimation

+also added "collectsound" which does exactly what it says on the tin

+implemented D-prog-55:sound-stuff, successfully this time

+finished raccoon character

+unadded sounds

+will make trueflyhorizontal/trueflyvertical that actually travels using speedx